CISecurity/ControlsAssessmentSpecification/control-1/control-1.6.rst

 Inputs
 -----------
 #.
 A list of discovered assets not currently present in the asset inventory ("unauthorized" assets).
 #.
-EI: Current hardware inventory (sub-control 1.4)
+Endpoint Inventory: Current hardware inventory (sub-control 1.4)
 #.
 An organizationally defined time frame for "timely" (recommend 24 hours or better)
 #.
 (Optional) Measurement results would be more useful if the disposition of the items (removed, added to inventory, quarantined, etc.) was provided to be verified, but this is not absolutely necessary.